Reference photo only. Tom does not photograph clients.

-Judging by the sheer volume of Google searches, social media inquiries and irrefutable anecdotal evidence, it is certain that what is perceived as 'good' is entirely subjective.
-Sitting in yet another chair and requesting a 'good' haircut seems then like a really unlikely way to achieve that goal.
-It's akin to playing Russian roulette with scissors - that lone bullet being haircut bliss.
-Perhaps a client thinks if they just try their luck enough times, maybe it will one day pay off and they will be happy.
-Getting a good haircut is not like playing lotto.
-It isn't based on luck and it takes a lot more than simply requesting a good cut to actually obtaining one.
+It needs to be stated that many hairdressers probably came to their conclusion because they styled their cut perfectly.
+Therefore, it must be a good cut.
+From a clients perspective though, which is the only perspective which truly matters, this couldn't be further from the truth.
+It is also the subject of an earlier post.
+From the sheer volume of Google searches, emails and first-hand experiences I hear about, it seems like what is perceived as good is entirely subjective.
+In fact, sitting in yet another chair and requesting a good haircut really seems like an unlikely way to achieve that goal.
+It's akin to playing Russian roulette with scissors.
+Perhaps a client thinks if they just try their luck enough times, maybe one day the stars will align and they will be happy.
+Well, I can tell you that getting a good haircut isn't based on luck and it takes a lot more than simply requesting a good cut to get one.